 - Check for uniform shape – round or oval is fine…but irregular edges might indicate an inconsistent water source

-I actually remember the first time I had a Watermelon Mojito.
+I actually remember the first time I had a Watermelon Mint Mojito Cocktail.
 I was out with friends in the midsummer heat and this cocktail sounded divine.
 Sadly, the drink was made all wrong and it was a big disappointment.

 What had they done?
 They blended the watermelon with other ingredients instead of muddling them and that blending did not work for me.